Your right to challenge unfair terms

 - Excessive cancellation fees, changing the goods or service, or changing the price are all considered unfair terms.

-Terms may be deemed unfair if:
+A term may be deemed unfair if:

-Terms you can’t challenge
+Terms you can’t challenge as unfair

 All contract terms, including core terms, must be in plain and intelligible language otherwise you can challenged them as being unfair.